-The materials in this series range from loose photos of Miss Hoskins’ tenure as a Red Cross nurse in World War I France to albums reflecting her nursing education in New Haven, Connecticut; employment in Washington, D.C. at the National Homeopathic Hospital; and employment in Tampa, Florida, at the Gordon-Keller Memorial Hospital.
+The materials in this series range from loose photos of Miss Hoskins’ tenure as a Red Cross nurse in World War I France to albums reflecting her nursing education in New Haven, Connecticut; employment at the National Homeopathic Hospital in Washington, D.C.; and employment at the Gordon-Keller Memorial Hospital in Tampa, Florida.
 Early twentieth century surgical procedures are clearly pictured, as are patients and staff of the various institutions.
-Loose album sheets of scenes of Tampa and, also, the United States Naval Hospital are featured; a carte de visite album of tintypes and daguerreotypes displays family portraits, as do several snapshots (ca. 1870, ca. 1890).
+Loose album sheets of scenes of Tampa and the United States Naval Hospital are featured; a carte de visite album of tintypes and daguerreotypes displays family portraits, as do several snapshots (ca. 1870, ca. 1890).
 Scenes of the care of the repatriated children and adults in France are evident, along with snapshots of American Red Cross nursing personnel and scenery of the French countryside.

 |3||1||Diaries & Daybooks, ca. 1913|

 |4||1||Printed Matter -- General|